-This unique training course provides Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.
+This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 This intensive 6-day course is the first step in our training programme, and will provide both you and your dog the certification required to start your work together as a therapy dog and handler team.
 Visiting Therapy Dogs at the Foundation level are assessed for suitability, desire and safety to work with a range of different people, including children and the elderly.

 The Foundation Course provides a solid foundation to begin your work in professional therapeutic settings (such as Animal-Assisted Therapy – AAT), schools and educational settings (such as Animal-Assisted Education – AAE) or visiting, volunteer or recreational settings (such as Animal-Assisted Activities – AAA).
-The course provides a comprehensive background to Therapy-Dog training with the Canine Leadership System (obedience), handling, socialisation, psychology of canine learning, body language, canine first aid, and Canine Good Behaviour Shaping (manners).
+The course provides a comprehensive background to Therapy-Dog training, handling, socialisation, psychology of canine learning, body language, canine first aid, and Canine Good Behaviour Shaping (manners).
 It also provides information to help get you started in Animal-Assisted Interventions, including research on how Human-Animal Interactions (HAI) are beneficial, how to manage ethical and legal issues, and understanding occupational health and safety.
 Participants will learn how to safely handle, manoeuvre and introduce their dogs to a range of clients.
 At the end of this course, you will have the skills to begin your work together in visiting or professional settings.

 As part of our Therapy Dog & Handler Team Certifications, we provide;